When should you use multivariate testing, and when is A/B/n testing best?

 Paras Chopra:

 “The biggest mistake is not knowing what they expect out of an MVT.
-Are they expecting to see best combination of changes or they want to know which element (headline, button) had the maximum impact?”
+Are they expecting to see the best combination of changes or do they want to know which element (headline, button) had the maximum impact?”

 Andrew Anderson puts it in perspective, saying if you’re using either A/B or MVT testing just to throw stuff against the wall or to validate hypotheses, this will only lead to a personal optimum (i.e. ego-fulfillment).
 He continues, saying that “tools used correctly to maximize results and maximize resource allocation for future efforts lead to organizational and global maximum.”